kngo107/InteractiveNessie/README.md

 ..* Set up github in your machine and clone this repo.
 Then read through the code, make sure you have an idea.
 Then, try to run the code and play around with it
 ..* In this [Link](http://api.reimaginebanking.com/documentation#!/Account/get_accounts_id), implement POST (Create an account) under Account.

+Todo:
+..*Finish up all the command for Account